sage-code/eve/manual/processing.md

 Strings can be concatenated using:

 * fast concatenation operator: "&"
-* trim concatenation operator: "+"
+* left trim concatenation operator: "+"
+* all  trim concatenation operator: "-"
 * path concatenation operator: "/"

 **Example:**